YSayaovong/Sales-Forecasting-KPI-Analysis/README.md

-## 📚 Case Study: Sales Decline Investigation & Forecast Recovery
+# 📚 Case Study: Sales Decline Investigation & Forecast Recovery

-### ✅ Scenario
+*(SQL + Python + Power BI — Real-World Retail Analytics)*

-A mid-sized retail company experiences a noticeable drop in quarterly sales.
+A mid-sized retail company experiences a sudden **14% quarterly sales decline**.
-Executives report:
-- Sales are **down 14%** compared to the same period last year.
-- Two major product lines are underperforming.
-- Regional managers believe the issue is marketing spend; finance believes it's pricing; operations blames inventory availability.

-The company needs clarity, and fast.
+Executives disagree on the cause — some blame pricing, others blame marketing, others think it’s an inventory problem.
+The analytics team deploys a **Sales Investigation & Forecast Recovery Dashboard** to locate the true drivers and recover performance.

 ---

-### ✅ Step 1 — Data Review & KPI Breakdown
+## ✅ Step 1 — Data Review & KPI Breakdown

-After ingesting the last 36 months of sales history:
+After ingesting **36 months** of transaction-level sales history:

-**Findings:**
+### 🔎 Key Findings
-- The decline is concentrated in **Product Line B**, not across the whole business.
+- The downturn is **NOT company-wide**.
-- Region West accounts for **61%** of the downturn.
+- The drop is isolated to **Product Line B**, responsible for **61%** of the decline.
-- Forecast Accuracy dropped from **92% → 78%**, indicating a shift in behavior.
+- Forecast accuracy has slipped from **92% → 78%**, signaling unstable customer behavior.
-- Quarter-over-quarter growth for Product Line B is **–22%**, while others remain stable.
+- Quarter-over-quarter decline for Product Line B hits **–22%**, while other lines stay flat or grow.

-The dashboard highlights the drop instantly with:
+Power BI reveals the issue instantly through:
 - Red variance indicators
-- Forecast vs. Actual deviation charts
+- Forecast vs. Actual deviation visuals
-- Contribution-to-revenue visuals
+- Region + product contribution analysis

+The data shows the decline is **surgical**, not systemic.

 ---

-### ✅ Step 2 — Forecast Modeling
+## ✅ Step 2 — Forecast Modeling (Python)
-Time-series models (ARIMA / Prophet / Exponential Smoothing) are run on each product line.

-**Model Output:**
+The analytics team runs multiple time-series models:
+- **ARIMA**
+- **Prophet**
+- **Exponential Smoothing**

+### 📊 Model Output
-- Product Line B expected to continue declining another **8–12% over the next quarter**.
+- Product Line B projected to decline another **8–12% next quarter** if nothing changes.
-- Product Line A shows stable seasonality and 5% projected growth.
+- Product Line A stable with **+5% expected growth**.
-- Price elasticity modeling shows a **high sensitivity**: a recent 7% price increase likely caused a portion of the decline.
+- Pricing elasticity model shows **high sensitivity** — the recent **7% price increase** heavily impacts demand.

+Forecasting confirms the decline is **predictable**, not random.

 ---

-### ✅ Step 3 — Root Cause Insights
+## ✅ Step 3 — Root Cause Insights
-By filtering the dashboard and drilling down:

-**Root causes identified:**
+A cross-functional drill-down reveals three overlooked issues:

+### 🔍 Root Causes
-1. **Marketing spend dropped 40%** in the West region due to budget delays.
+1. **Marketing spend in the West dropped 40%** due to budget delays.
-2. Competitor launched a similar product at **6% lower price**.
+2. A major competitor launched a similar product at **6% lower price**.
-3. Inventory coverage dipped below **2 weeks of supply** during a seasonal demand spike.
+3. Inventory coverage fell below **2 weeks of supply** during seasonal demand spikes.

-None of these were clear before because data lived in separate systems.
+Each department was partially right — the data connects all three.

 ---

-### ✅ Step 4 — Executive Recommendations
+## ✅ Step 4 — Executive Recommendations

-Using the forecast and KPI findings, the model recommends:
+The dashboard produces data-backed actions:

-- Roll back the price increase or add promotional discounts (expected +6% rebound).
+- **Rollback the 7% price increase** or offer promotions
-- Restore regional marketing budget to baseline (expected +4–7% revenue lift).
-- Increase inventory buffer for high-demand weeks (+3% revenue protection).

-Executives receive this summary directly through the Power BI executive dashboard.
+  - Expected **+6% revenue rebound**
+- **Restore marketing spend** in Region West
+  - Expected **+4–7% lift**
+- **Increase inventory buffer** before seasonal spikes
+  - Expected **+3% revenue protection**

+These recommendations appear directly in the CEO dashboard as scenario simulations.

 ---

-### ✅ Step 5 — Outcome
+## ✅ Step 5 — Outcome

-After implementing changes:
+After leadership implements the changes:

-- Sales decline reversed within 2 reporting cycles.
+- The sales decline **reverses within 2 reporting cycles**
-- Forecast Accuracy improved to **91%**.
+- Forecast accuracy rises back to **91%**
-- Product Line B stabilized, showing **+3% QoQ recovery**.
+- Product Line B stabilizes with **+3% QoQ recovery**
-- Leadership now uses the dashboard weekly for strategy alignment.
+- Executive team adopts the dashboard as a weekly alignment tool

+The investigation proves the value of **integrated retail analytics** across forecasting, pricing, marketing, and inventory functions.

+---

+## ✅ Summary

+This case study showcases how a Data Analyst uses SQL, Python forecasting models, and Power BI to:
+- Pinpoint the exact drivers of a sales downturn
+- Quantify financial impact
+- Build an accurate forecast
+- Recommend corrective actions
+- Validate improvements through refreshed KPIs

+A true end-to-end **business intelligence investigation** that solves a real operational problem.